Deadlyforce16/animal-encyclopedia/README.md

 # Animal Encyclopedia

-A web application for exploring and managing information about various animal species.
-Built with Next.js and JSON Server as part of an Internet Programming course project.
+This is a Internet Programming web applicaiton project I made using JSON Server as the backend and Next.js as the frontend.

 ## Features